baldas/tm-study-malloc/README.md

 benchmarks.
 We provide a simple bash script to compile each of them (please enter their respective directories before executing the commands):

-* Allocators
-	`./gen-allocators.sh`
+* Allocators:	`./gen-allocators.sh`

-* Tools (needed if cache miss data is required) `./gen-tools.sh`
+* Tools (needed if cache miss data is required): `./gen-tools.sh`

-* Threadtest
-	`make`
+* Threadtest: `make`

-* STAMP and Intset
+* STAMP and Intset: `./compile-all.sh`
-	`./compile-all.sh`

 If all succeeds you are ready to run the experiments.
 Most of the benchmarks have a script to do it.
-You might want to look in the `benchmarks/stamp/scripts/`.
+You might want to look in the `benchmarks/stamp/scripts/` directory.
 The main script is `execute.sh`, followed by `gen-data.sh` and `plot-graph.sh`.
 They currently have a very limited but somewhat useful command-line help system.
-For instance, to run the `yada` application 5 times you should run:
+For instance, to execute the `yada` application 5 times you should run:

 `./execute.sh -a "yada" -n 5`